jackrobertscott/icetea/packages/lumbridge/README.md

 );
 ```

-You can also use stores with routes:
+Use stores in combination with routes such as detecting authentication states.

 ```js
 import { Router } from 'lumbridge';